emericg/WatchFlower/README.md

 ## Introduction

-WatchFlower is a small application that reads and plots datas from your Xiaomi "Flower Care", "Ropot" and "Bluetooth temperature and humidity sensor" devices.
+WatchFlower is an application that reads and plots datas from your Xiaomi "Flower Care", "Ropot" and "Bluetooth temperature and humidity sensor" devices.
-It works with all versions of the devices, and doesn't require GPS or other any other private datas from you, like the official application...
+It works with all versions of the devices, and doesn't require GPS or other any other private datas from you, unlike the official application...

-Should work on all Qt platforms, meaning Linux, macOS, Windows, but also Android and iOS!
+It works on Linux, macOS, Windows, but also Android and iOS!
 Prebuilt binaries are available on the "release" page.

 ### Screenshots!